‘Gold Rush’ Season 7 Finale, ‘Final Fury’: Fights! Drama! Who Got The Most Gold?

 Soon, they get to the totals of the week.
 The Fairplay claim’s total is 57.02 ounces and Sacramento is 133.65 ounces.
 The most miraculous part of this gold tally is that the season’s total is 1,100.67 ounces, more than their revised goal of 1,000 ounces.
 Freddy saved the day with the claim in Colorado!

-Just this past week, Inquistr reported that Todd Hoffman was in Las Vegas with his father Jack at ConExpo talking about the season finale and admitted that he was not proud of his actions in this episode.
+Just this past week, the Inquisitr reported that Todd Hoffman was in Las Vegas with his father Jack at ConExpo talking about the season finale and admitted that he was not proud of his actions in this episode.

 Gold Rush viewers may want Todd Hoffman to clarify what exactly he was not proud of in this episode, as he did not seem any more dramatic than most of this chaotic season.
 It was not that long ago, in Oregon, Todd lost nearly all of his crew when they gave up and abandoned him.
-Todd had to beg to get them back working together.
+Todd had to beg to get them back.

 Sorry….
 The photo with Todd Hoffman and the Goldrush crew stopped by the @CodeRedHeadsets booth to discuss comms. pic.twitter.com/s5jHXBTYwA